astrolince/configs/README.md

 #### Signal

-`$ sudo nano /var/lib/flatpak/exports/share/applications/org.signal.Signal.desktop`

-Add `--use-tray-icon` to the end of the Exec command.
+Edit app to add `--use-tray-icon` in the end of the Exec command.

 #### Steam tweaks